kazurayam/KatalonDiscussion4391/README.md

 ![ReactTable - Simple Table demo](https://github.com/kazurayam/KatalonDiscussion4391/blob/master/docs/react-table_js_org_demo.png)

+This running demo would be useful for you to develop a test for your React.js-powered application.

 ## How to run the demonstration

 1. git clone this project `KatalonDiscussion4391` to your local PC